MAINTAINING A HOME

 *Actions or movements of the sea and storm surge are not covered (unless the storm surge damage occurs at the same time as damage caused by storm).
 Other exclusions apply.

-Insurance issued by AAI Limited ABN 48 005 297 807 trading as Suncorp Insurance.
-Read the Product Disclosure Statement before buying this insurance.
-Go to suncorp.com.au for a copy.
+Insurance is issued by AAI Limited ABN 48 005 297 807 trading as Suncorp Insurance.
+Consider the Product Disclosure Statement before making a decision about this insurance.
+The Target Market Determination is also available.
 This advice has been prepared without taking into account your particular objectives, financial situations or needs, so you should consider whether it is appropriate for you before acting on it.

 The information is intended to be of general nature only.
 Subject to any rights you may have under any law, we do not accept any legal responsibility for any loss or damage, including loss of business or profits or any other indirect loss, incurred as a result of reliance upon the information.
 Please make your own enquiries.